 - When our children are sick, we do not euthanize them

-- An emotional attachment does not make your dog a human any more that it makes your favorite couch a living breathing individual
+- An emotional attachment does not make your dog a human any more than it makes your favourite couch a living breathing individual

 - Children cannot be sold in the event of a dispute

 The judge closed this issue with a stern warning to both parties, as well as others who might come forward with this same argument and/or intention, not to waste the court’s time.

 Hence Australians should take this warning to heart too.
 The laws pertaining to pet ownership and custody during the dissolution of a partnership or marriage, is not one that the Australian legal system is designed for, nor interested in, addressing.

 Custody issues and eventual agreements are designed to take into consideration the best interest of the child, which includes;

 - Careful consideration of the child’s emotional needs